ljdursi/new-newsletter-page/_interviews/001_matthew_smith_ubc.md

 And he works with the other, other teams at ARC as well to ensure that again, that, that continuity of service to make sure that we.
 We can deliver on the back end, what folks are, are planning for the front end.
 And then our, our newest addition to the architect world well to the, the architect classification, but certainly no stranger.

-To, to UBC research computing is Venkat Mahadevan or Venkat.
-Maha David.
+To, to UBC research computing is Venkat Mahadevan.
 He is our cloud architect.

 **Jonathan Dursi:** Nice.